 Heard on JJR

-Is the latest in the supernatural horror franchise worth your time & money!?
+Is the third installment in this horror franchise worth your time & money!?

 -